argoproj/argo-workflows/examples/README.md

 ## DAG

-As an alternative to specifying sequences of steps, you can define the workflow as a graph by specifying the dependencies of each task.
+As an alternative to specifying sequences of steps, you can define the workflow as a directed-acyclic graph (DAG) by specifying the dependencies of each task.
 This can be simpler to maintain for complex workflows and allows for maximum parallelism when running tasks.

 In the following workflow, step `A` runs first, as it has no dependencies.
 Once `A` has finished, steps `B` and `C` run in parallel.
 Finally, once `B` and `C` have completed, step `D` can run.

 ```yaml
 apiVersion: argoproj.io/v1alpha1